weikailin/cs3120-toc/README.md

 >
 > Slides are [here](assets/pdf/cs3120-class24-ink.pdf).
 >
-> Mikhail asked the complement of problems in NP.
+> Mikhail asked about the *complement* of problems in NP.
 That is defined as the class co-NP:
 > $$
 > co-NP = \{F : F \text{ is a Boolean function and } NOT(F(x)) \in NP \}.
 > $$